-In Ontario, farmers must be certified to buy and use Class 2 or 3 pesticides on their farms or woodlots, or on the farms that they work on.
+Farmers must be certifed to buy and use Class B or C pesticides on their farms or woodlots, or on the farm where they work.
 To become certified, a farmer must complete the Grower Pesticide Safety Course.
-We offer courses across the province.
+We offer online and in-person courses.

-In Ontario, farmers who mix, load or apply Class 2 or 3 pesticides under supervision of a Certified Farmer must be trained.
-These employees are called Farmer Assistants.
+In Ontario, farmers who mix, load or apply Class B or C pesticides under supervision of a Certified Farmer must be trained.
+Supervised farmers are called Farmer Assistants.
 There are two ways for Farmer Assistants to participate in training.
 They can:

 - participate in a Grower Pesticide Safety Course or